 First thing was prepping the aluminum plates.
 I used a scuffing pad on a regular cordless drill and also some 200 then 400 grit sand paper to remove scratches.
 Then I used a automotive scuffing pad for the final.
 Once that was done, I cleaned them off with simple green extreme as it is safe for aluminum.
 Then I rinsed off with water, then let dry.

-Once I was ready to apply the powder I preheated an old oven for 400F degrees.
-And hung my part onto a oven rack with metal wire into a makeshift spray booth.
+Once I was ready to apply the powder I preheated an old oven to 400F degrees.
+And hung my part onto an oven rack with metal wire into a makeshift spray booth.
 You connect the grounding wire from your gun to your part ( I connected to the metal wire, which was a good connection.)
 I wore plastic gloves to be sure I didn't get skin oil onto the parts.

 I went ahead and sprayed my part with powder, then carefully took it over to the oven, making sure I didn't bump into anything..
 You keep an eye on it and wait for it to gloss over ( turns to liquid state).
 Once the gloss over happens, you wait ten minutes then take it out of the oven to cool.